RAF Hornchurch: RAF Hornchurch Heritage Centre

-Finally after a great many years of hard work by the dedicated members of "Hornchurch Aerodrome Historical Trust" there is to be an "RAF Hornchurch Heritage Centre" opening in "Suttons House" on Suttons Lane.
-This was on the grounds of the former "Suttons Institution", later St Georges Hospital, which was commandeered by the Air Ministry for use by RAF personnel during the Second World War.
+The RAF Hornchurch Heritage Centre was opened in June 2021 by the Hornchurch Aerodrome Historical Trust.
+It opened in Suttons House on Suttons Lane, on the grounds of the former Suttons Institution, later St Georges Hospital.
+The hospital was commandeered by the Air Ministry for use by RAF personnel during the Second World War.
+An official opening event was held on 23 September 2021.

 Controversy

 William Leefe Robinson

 Although Robinson was awarded the Victoria Cross for shooting down Schütte-Lanz SL11 in 1916, it wasn't celebrated in all quarters, particularly by serving pilots in France.
 Home Defence was viewed as a relatively easy role and Robinson had trouble earning the respect of his fellow pilots when he was subsequently posted to France.
-These views were compounded when Robinson was shot down by aircraft led by Manfred von Richthofen shortly after arriving in France.
+These views were compounded when Robinson was shot down by an aircraft led by Manfred von Richthofen shortly after arriving in France.
 The awarding of the VC was, undoubtedly, partly politically motivated, although it must be remembered that any form of flying was inherently dangerous in 1916, particularly at night and at these tremendous heights without oxygen.
 Robinson also managed to single-handedly lift the spirit of a nation that had suffered the new terror of aerial bombardment from the apparently invincible airships.